San Martin de Porres, Parañaque: History

 Until the late 19th century, the village was a no man's land in the middle of a vast friar hacienda owned by the Order of Saint Augustine containing rice paddies and swamps between Parañaque (as La Huerta, San Dionisio and Don Galo were then called) and Bicutan.
 It was part of the then-sitio of Ibayo located in the Guadalupe plateau at an elevation of between 10 and 35 m higher than the coastal elevation in the sitio's easternmost portion.
-In 1901, when Ibayo was reorganized as a barrio now known as Santo Niño, Bundok Mani as the area was then called became one of its four sitios, along with Libro Balagbag (now part of Pasay), Dilain and Mataas na Kahoy.
+In 1901, when Ibayo was reorganized as a barrio now known as Santo Niño, Mount Mani as the area was then called became one of its four sitios, along with Libro Balagbag (now part of Pasay), Dilain and Mataas na Kahoy.
 Subsequent development of the former friar estate as a U.S. airfield and military reservation and construction of the railroad line passing through this sitio towards the Bicol Region in the 1930s paved the way for the village's initial growth.

 With the destruction of Manila by the end of World War II came the mass exodus to the neighboring towns and the development of gated communities across the region, among them the United Parañaque Subdivision.
 By the late 1960s, the village became more accessible with the opening of the South Superhighway to Alabang, bringing with it new commercial and industrial enterprises, including the Greater Manila Terminal Food Market and the Philippine American Embroideries plant.
-And in 1978, the United Parañaque Subdivision together with neighboring communities, Marian Park and Sitio de Asis, that were earlier physically separated from the rest of Santo Niño by the superhighway, made the separation official by forming its own village and local government through Presidential Decree No. 1324.
+And in 1978, the United Parañaque Subdivision, Marian Park, and Sitio de Asis, all physically separated by the superhighway, were officially separated from barangay Santo Niño to become a new barangay named San Martin de Porres through Presidential Decree No. 1324.